 - “One thing you can do is create a baseline story that everybody can agree is a medium-level effort—like a ‘3.’
 Then, you can compare all future story estimates against that by going lower or higher.” – Drew Christiano, Design Lead

 - “You can try to estimate what T-shirt sizes look like in days, often no less than half-day increments.
 So, ‘small’ would be a half-to-full day effort, ‘medium’ would be a one-to-two-day effort, and ‘large’ would be a three-to-five day effort.
 Then, break up anything over a ‘large.’” – Dan Singer, Senior Experience Designer

-2. Agree on the Story Sizing that Fits your Team and Needs Best
+2. Agree on the Story Point Estimation that Fits your Team and Needs Best

-There’s no one-size-fits-all approach to story sizing.
+There’s no one-size-fits-all approach to story point estimations.
 There are a few ways to come up with rough estimates for sizes, but it’s key that the team work together to reach consensus on why stories should be sized a certain way.